C++11: Tuple types

-TestTuple proof(18, 6.5, lengthy, "Ciao!");
+Types proof(18, 6.5, lengthy, "Ciao!");

 lengthy = std::get<0>(proof); // Assign to 'lengthy' the value 18.

 std::get<3>(proof) = " Beautiful!"; // Modify the tuple’s fourth element.

 It's possible to create the tuple proof without defining its contents, but only if the tuple elements' types possess default constructors.
 Moreover, it's possible to assign a tuple to another tuple: if the two tuples’ types are the same, each element type must possess a copy constructor; otherwise, each element type of the right-side tuple must be convertible to that of the corresponding element type of the left-side tuple or that the corresponding element type of the left-side tuple has a suitable constructor.